rodrigo-fonseca-oliveira/ai-architect/docs/manual_e2e_test.md

 # Manual End-to-End Test Plan

-This guide walks you through a comprehensive, reproducible end-to-end (E2E) test of the AI Risk & Compliance Monitor.
+This guide walks you through a comprehensive, reproducible end-to-end (E2E) test of the AI Architect.
 It combines manual validation with scripted commands (curl/Python) and optional stress testing.

 Prerequisites
 - Python 3.10+